 - 2.8 If the firm is part of a group containing one or more other firms also subject to the Remuneration Part then each firm within the group should determine the proportionality level on the assumption that it was a Remuneration Part solo firm. - 2.9 Where each firm falls into the same proportionality level, each firm will remain within that proportionality level. - 2.10 Where firms fall into different proportionality levels, all firms in the group are reallocated to the highest proportionality level into which a firm in the same group falls.
-This means all firms within the group are subject to the same remuneration rules as those applicable to the highest proportionality level firm. - 2.11 [deleted] Table C provides a non-exhaustive list of examples of how groups with more than one firm subject to the Remuneration Part or Remuneration Code SYSC19A or Remuneration Code SYSC19D of the FCA Handbook, should apply the proportionality levels.
+This means all firms within the group are subject to the same remuneration rules as those applicable to the highest proportionality level firm. - 2.11 [deleted]

-[deleted] Table C: Groups with more than one firm subject to the Remuneration Part, Remuneration Code SYSC19A, or Remuneration Code SYSC19D of the FCA Handbook
+Table C: Groups with more than one firm subject to the Remuneration Part, Remuneration Code SYSC19A, or Remuneration Code SYSC19D of the FCA Handbook [this table was deleted in its entirety]